The E. M. Viquesney Doughboy Database

 I’ve personally been to many Viquesney Doughboy locations, including two of the rare stone versions, five with the companion “Spirit of The American Navy” sculptures, and two of the four known with Walter Rylander copyrights (mentioned above and explained in more detail in the following pages).
 I've also visited the original Viquesney Doughboy now standing in Nashville, Georgia, the Americus, Georgia and Spencer, Indiana, Doughboys, and the New Ulm, Minnesota replacement.

-Together we've collected photos of every Viquesney "Spirit of the American Doughboy" sculpture currently known to exist, and all of the eight "Spirit of the American Navy" statues, taken either by us or provided to us by residents, officials, newpapers, and libraries of the cities involved.
+Together we've collected photos of every Viquesney "Spirit of the American Doughboy" WWI memorial sculpture currently known to exist, all eight "Spirit of the American Navy" and "Sailor" statues, and all five WWII "Spirit of the Fighting Yank" statues, taken either by us or provided to us by residents, officials, newspapers, and libraries of the cities involved.

 Picture